This post may contain affiliate links. Please see my disclosure policy for more details.

 8. Arrange a Meet and Greet

-If the owners like the sound of you and you live locally, they will usually arrange a “meet and greet” and invite you to their home.
+If the owners like the sound of you and you live locally, they will usually arrange a “meet and greet” and invite you over to their home.

 This isn’t a formal interview, but a chance to chat to the owners in person and meet their pets to check you get along ok.
 If the owners are retired, you’re almost guaranteed tea, cake and a chit-chat for as long as you are willing to stick around!